julianandrews/workout-routine/plans.md

 progress slows with those I should switch to once a week and replace them with exercises that will have more overall impact.

+## Goals

+- Things I can't do well, that I'd like to:
+    - Third world squats
+    - Shoulder stretch (hands clasped behind back)

 ## Exercises to consider

 - Cluster sets in place of traditional for presses.
+- Band Pull aparts
+    - These would hit one of my biggest last weaknesses and complement the face pulls
+    - I can likely drop pec stretches if I do these.
+    - The rowing will also likely help when I do it consistently.
 - Core
     - Hanging Leg Raises
         - Once Dead hangs reach 20s + I'll add a set of leg raises to the later part of the hang.